nazeerbai/timenationpro/index.md

 You're starting a new job, and you know watches send a message, or maybe you want to buy a piece.
 It's going to be an heirloom piece you're going to pass on to your son whatever it may be.
 Guys know why you're going to buy this watch.

 This guide is divided into 4 sections

 	1. Types of watches based on

-		a. movement and its pros & cons
+		* movement and its pros & cons
-		b.
-Watch styles
+		* Watch styles
 	2. Special features you are going to look
 	3. Options while choosing your budget for your watch
 	4. Checklist on finding the right size to your hand